graphery/grapper-doc/src/guide/in-depth/style/attribute-class.md

 ## API

-By the Graphane SVG API, you can use the `.classList` object and its methods:
+By the Grapper SVG API, you can use the `.classList` object and its methods:

 - `.classList.contains( class )` - returns true if the list contains the given class, otherwise false.